Mantvydas-data/pands-project2021/README.md

 <h2 style="text-align: center;">GMIT Programming and Scripting 2021 Project</h2>
 <h2 style="text-align: center;">This depository contains Iris dataset analysis using Python.</h2>
 <h4>Student: Mantvydas Jokubaitis</h4>
-<p>Summary: Iris flower data set is a multivariable data set collected by Sir Ronald Aylmer Fisher and published in journal article &apos;The Use of Multiple Measurements in Taxonomic Problems.&apos; in Annals of Eugenics, 7 in 1936.
+<p>Summary: Iris flower data set is a multivariable data set collected by Sir Ronald Aylmer Fisher and published in journal article 'The Use of Multiple Measurements in Taxonomic Problems.' in Annals of Eugenics, 7 in 1936.
 Data set contain biological data of Iris flower and is divided by species into Iris setosa, Iris virginica and Iris versicolor.</p>
 <p>Dataset contains 150 observations altogether, 50 observations for each species.
 Features include length and width of sepal and petal, also Iris species name.</p>